 Now, on with the 1-day Animal Kingdom itinerary…

-Start the Day on a Two-Week Safari – Kilimanjaro Safaris is one of the most popular attractions in the park, but that’s not why we are putting it first.
-Do it first because early morning is one of the best times for animal activity and also for photographing the animals with nice, soft light.
+The reason we recommend Kilimanjaro Safaris early morning is because it’s one of the best times for animal activity and also for photographing the animals with nice, soft light.
+From 11 a.m. until around 4 p.m., animal activity is typically much lower.
 Late afternoon is also good in terms of light, and has a decent amount of animal activity.
-Whatever you do, we highly recommend not doing Kilimanjaro Safaris during the middle of the day.

-Crazy Cupcake Time – Kusafiri Coffee Shop and Bakery is famous for its crazy animal cupcakes.
-They have Lion Cub, Zebra, White Chocolate Elephant or Cotton Top Tamarin cupcakes that are each like 3 feet tall.
+Crazy Cupcake Time – Creature Comforts Coffee Shop and Bakery is Animal Kingdom’s Starbucks location, and they also have some crazy animal cupcakes.
+They have a rotating lineup of Lion Cub, Zebra, White Chocolate Elephant or Cotton Top Tamarin cupcakes that are each like 3 feet tall.
 Honestly, I think these cupcakes are more about the novelty of the giant cupcake than they are the taste.
 They taste fine, but I wouldn’t put any of them up there amongst Disney’s Best Cupcakes.
 Rather, these are a large, filling breakfast/snack that will make for a fun Instagram photo that will make you the envy of all your friends stuck back home.
 SUCKERS! 😉

 Flights of Wonder – This is one of Walt Disney World’s most under-appreciated attractions, and it’s truly one of the highlights of the park.
 Ostensibly, it’s just a bird stunt show that might have limited appeal, but it’s so much more.
 From the cheesy humor that works surprisingly well to the effective conservationist message to the birds themselves that are equal parts beautiful and talented, this show offers much more than the two-line description in the park map implies.